 Back in February, was granted a patent that may suggest an upcoming laptop powered by a smartphone.
 Or the possibility of one, at least.
 Not unlike the failed attempt by Motorola the Atrix, if has its sights set on such a device combo, it’s bound to get some attention.

-The granted patent is more specifically a “Notebook computer and cell phone assembly," and there’s only so many ways you can interpret the description.
-Unless Google has something completely unique up its sleeve, the patent itself is for a product you’re probably already aware of and little else when it comes to hardware components.
+The granted patent is more specifically a “Notebook computer cell phone assembly,” there’s only so many ways you can interpret the description.
+Unless has something completely unique up its sleeve, the patent itself is for a product you’re probably already aware of little else when it comes to hardware components.

 A device using a smartphone as a power hub of sorts isn’t anything new.
-Unlike the aforementioned Motorola Atrix 4G and laptop dock (pictured above), the Asus PadFone uses a smartphone to power a tablet, and the company has managed to get a decent following for the device.
-Other attempts, like the failed dual-booting Windows and Android laptops, are seemingly a fading blip on the radar.
+Unlike the aforementioned Motorola Atrix 4G laptop dock (pictured above), the Asus dFone uses a smartphone to power a tablet, the company has managed to get a decent following for the device.
+Other attempts, like the failed dual-booting ndows Android laptops, are seemingly a fading blip on the radar.

-Of course, everything is speculation until otherwise specified.
-Google may just have wanted the IP, without a plan to bring such a device to market at all.
-Though I could imagine that if Google were to attempt a smartphone-powered laptop that could also run Chrome OS, it wouldn’t be a sloppy afterthought.
-And it would definitely be interesting to see Android and Chrome OS finally come together.
+Of course, everything is speculation until otherwise specified. may just have wanted the I without a plan to bring such a device to market at all.
+Though I could imagine that if were to attempt a smartphone-powered laptop that could also run Chrome OS, it wouldn’t be a sloppy afterthought.
+And it would definitely be interesting to see Android Chrome OS finally come together.